 What documentation do I need to bring to the first dental appointment?

 Bring your child’s Healthy Smiles Ontario dental card (required for all appointments), your child’s valid Ontario health card, and any relevant medical or dental history.
-If your child takes medications or has health conditions that the dentist should be aware of, bring a list or copies of relevant medical records.
+If your child takes medications or has health conditions that the dentist should be aware of, bring a list or copies of relevant medical records, such as any medication list/allergies, recent dental x‑rays if available, and private insurance details.

 What if families need to update their information on HSO?